joseenrique61/RabbitMQTest/README.md

         "VirtualHost": "",
         "Username": "",
         "Password": ""
+    },
+    "AzureServiceBus": {
+        "ConnectionStringProducer": "",
+        "ConnectionStringConsumer": ""
     }
 }
 ```
-In the repository there is a file called appsettings-example.json which has this format for editing.
+In the repository there is a file called _appsettings-example.json_ which has this format for editing.

 ## How does the app work?
 We used .NET Core 9 for the project.
 It is a CLI application.